10 Questions to Ask Before Going Solar

-All panels will have a kilowatt-hour (KwH) number that is listed with them that shows how many kilowatts a panel will produce per hour in the sun.
-Typically, the higher the number the more expensive the panel.
-Luckily, you don’t have to worry too much about the quality of panels because all accredited solar companies will be up to date on their product and want to provide the highest quality options for their customers.
+All panels will have a kilowatt-hour (kWh) number listed with them showing how many kilowatts a panel will produce per hour in the sun.
+Typically, the higher the number, the more expensive the panel.
+You do not have to worry too much about the quality of panels because all accredited solar companies will be up to date on their product and want to provide the highest quality options for their customers.

 8. How long will my solar panels last?

 This means over time, your solar panels will suffer a slight degradation, which is about 0.8-1.2 percent per year of original efficiency.
-The degradation is often caused by dirt, pollen, and other external factors, so it is important to remember to clean your panels every once in a while.
-Although your panels will become slightly less efficient over time, it’s important to remember that the degradation won’t be significant until after several decades of high efficiency production.
+This degradation is often caused by dirt, pollen, and other external factors, so it is important to clean your panels.
+Although your panels will become slightly less efficient over time, it is important to consider the degradation will not be significant until decades of high efficiency production.

 9. Do solar panels have a warranty?

-At Blue Raven Solar, we offer a 24-month production guarantee, which means that if your panels don’t produce as they should over the 24-month span, we will cover the difference.
-We also offer a 10-year workmanship warranty, which means that we will fix any improper installs or damage to your solar array up to ten years after purchase.
-Lastly, we include a 25-year panel warranty that allows our customers to replace any defective panels free of charge.
+At Blue Raven Solar, we offer a 24-month production guarantee, which means if your panels do not work as they should over the 24-month span, we will cover the difference.
+We also offer a 10-year workmanship warranty, which means we will fix any improper installations or damage to your solar array up to ten years after purchase.
+Lastly, most panel manufacturers include a 25-year panel warranty allowing our customers to replace any defective panels free of charge.